Skynet is a way to share content stored on Sia with others.

 Skynet has three major components: server-type modules called Portals, links to content called Skylinks, and the traditional Sia storage network.

-A Portal is a piece of software which anybody can run that allows access to all Skynet content on the Sia network.
-A Portal is essentially just a proxy web host/server running on a machine with a Sia client, which accesses the content on the Sia network and serves it through the Portal.
-By default, any Portal can access any Skynet upload or Skylink on the Sia network, though a Portal operator could implement controls on who can use their Portal, what content can be accessed, or any other number of customizations.
-There are several Portals currently in operation, and you do not need to run a Portal yourself in order to upload or download Skynet content.
-However, if you want to ensure that your Skynet content is always available to others, running your own Portal is the best way to do so.
+A Skynet Web Portal is a piece of software which anybody can run that allows access to all Skynet content on the Sia network.
+A Skynet Web Portal is essentially just a web host/server running on a machine with a Sia client, which accesses the content on the Sia network and serves it through the Web Portal as a proxy.
+By default, any Web Portal can access any Skynet upload or Skylink on the Sia network, though a Web Portal operator could implement controls on who can use their Web Portal, what content can be accessed, or any other number of customizations.
+There are several Web Portals currently in operation, and you do not need to run a Web Portal yourself in order to upload or download Skynet content.
+However, if you want to ensure that your Skynet content is always available to others, running your own Web Portal is the best way to do so.

 A Skylink is a link to a file uploaded to Skynet.
 After a Sia renter uploads content to Skynet, a public Skylink is created, and the content can be accessed through a Portal with this link.
 Skylinks are similar to magnet links for torrents - they're a type of pointer which can be used to find Skynet content stored on Sia.